Easy Italian Wedding Soup recipe with frozen meatballs and simple pantry ingredients that comes together in about 30 minutes.

 - Parsley

-How to Make Italian Wedding Soup – Step by Step
+How to Make the Best Italian Wedding Soup Recipe

 Step 1: Cook the veggies – The soup base is your basic mirepoix, made up of onions, celery, and carrots.
 You can chop them up yourself or even better pick up diced veggies at the store to save on prep time.